Joey Wentz: Pittsburgh Pirates

 On September 3, 2024, Wentz was claimed off waivers by the Pittsburgh Pirates, and due to being out of minor league options, he reported directly to the major league team.
 In eight appearance down the stretch, Wentz recorded a 1.50 ERA with 13 strikeouts over 12 innings of work.

 Wentz made 19 appearances for Pittsburgh to begin the 2025 season, posting a 2-1 record and 4.15 ERA with 22 strikeouts over 26 innings of work.
 Wentz was designated for assignment by the Pirates on June 7, 2025.

 Minnesota Twins

 On June 11, 2025, Wentz was claimed off waivers by the Minnesota Twins.
 In six appearances for Minnesota, he struggled to a 15.75 ERA with six strikeouts over eight innings of work.
 Wentz was designated for assignment by the Twins on July 9.

 Atlanta Braves (second stint)

 On July 11, 2025, Wentz was claimed off waivers by the Atlanta Braves.
 He made his Braves debut the next day, pitching three scoreless innings and recording six strikeouts, establishing the franchise record for strikeouts in a debut by a reliever.

+During spring training in 2026, Wentz collided with Taylor Walls in a game against the Tampa Bay Rays.
+On March 9, 2026, Wentz was diagnosed with an torn ACL and was ruled out for the entire season.